What is Remote Patient Monitoring?

 What is remote obesity monitoring?

-Remote obesity monitoring is the process by which patients use an at-home digital scale to measure their weight on a daily basis; measurements which are directly transmitted to practitioners.
+Remote obesity monitoring is the process by which patients use an at-home weight scale to measure their weight on a daily basis; measurements which are directly transmitted to practitioners.
 Continuous monitoring allows practitioners to track and care for patients between in-person visits.
 By relying less on sporadic weigh-ins during in-person visits, practitioners can use daily measurements to identify patterns as well as the efficacy of medication and weight management plans.

 Remote obesity monitoring differs from other forms of RPM as it benefits the patient not only by providing them with personalized and effective treatment, but remote obesity monitoring can actually contribute to patient weight loss.
 It has been suggested that patients who weigh themselves everyday were more likely to gain greater weight control behaviors and lose more weight than those who weighed themselves most days of the week.
 The daily measurements required by remote obesity monitoring are not only a means of preventing health emergencies and treating obesity related illnesses, but they are also an effective weight loss tool.